 One of the most valuable lessons I’ve learnt in recent years is that you can have too much of a good thing – in other words, don’t follow something rich and unctuous with a pudding in the same mould.
 You may still have the appetite for it, but afterwards you, and your guests, will be consumed with queasy self-loathing.
 Trust me.
 This classic French recipe, more often made with kirsch, is more than the sum of its parts, and much simpler, and more interesting, than a boring old fruit salad.

-For more party-perfect recipes, check out Felicity's book, Perfect Host.
+For more party-perfect recipes, check out Felicity's book Perfect Host by clicking here.